Down Syndrome Test

-The Serenity prenatal test uses verifi® test technology developed by Illumina, the world largest DNA sequencing company.
+The NATIVA prenatal test uses verifi® test technology developed by Illumina, the world largest DNA sequencing company.
 When the blood sample is analysed, it will indicate whether cell free foetal DNA is present, to confirm or dismiss the presence of Down syndrome.
 The foetal DNA in the mother’s blood will be examined to determine the foetal chromosome ratio.
 When a child has Down syndrome, additional genetic material will be present and in particular the occurrence of chromosome 21 will be higher, due to the extra full or partial copy.

 It should be noted that this is a screening procedure.
 It is not a diagnostic test.
 However, although it does not totally replace more invasive diagnostic information gathering from chorionic villus sampling or amniocentesis, it can help expectant mothers avoid undergoing these procedures when it is not necessary.

 Invasive procedures such as chorionic villus sampling and amniocentesis are often used to detect Down syndrome.
 Because they are invasive, there is a small element of risk, particularly with the needle that must be inserted to perform amniocentesis.
 If the result from our non-invasive test is positive, your healthcare practitioner may recommend diagnostic tests to be absolutely sure of the diagnosis.
 However, our test is so sensitive and so accurate, that if the results indicate a low to almost no probability of Down syndrome, then it is very unlikely that any further diagnostic testing will be required.
-Our prenatal, non-invasive procedure can be carried out by all expectant mothers including those expecting twins.
+Our prenatal, non-invasive procedure can be carried out by all expectant mothers including those expecting twins and egg donors.